semver-ts/semver-ts/content/_index.md

 ### Design overview

 This section is a non-normative short summary for easy digestion.
 See [**Detailed Design**](#detailed-design) below for normative text.

+Informally, the big idea is the *no new “red squiggles” rule*: **If you are using a library which follows the policy outlined in this specification, you should not normally get new type errors (“red squiggles” in your editor) when upgrading the library to a new minor version.** Although this an easy-enough intuition to *describe*, implementing it correctly is tricky: thus this specification.

 #### For package consumers